 A plea to entrepreneurs: There’s good business sense in hiring SA’s skilled young graduates

-The creator of RecruitAGraduate.co.za and RecruitMyMom.co.za writes about youth unemployment and what motivates entrepreneurs
+Phillipa Geard, creator of Recruitagraduate.co.za and recruitmymom.co.za writes about youth unemployment and what motivates entrepreneurs in Daily Maverick.

 When I started my two online recruitment ventures, it was with the distinct aim of helping two demographics of our nation — our women and our youth — and to positively impact their development.